Trade guide

 Quick answer

-• Service, new construction, panel upgrades, and low-voltage data each deserve their own class so you can see which work pays.
+• Service, new construction, panel upgrades, and low-voltage data each deserve their own class so you can see which work actually pays.

 Why electrical books break with a generic bookkeeper

 A service call, a new-construction rough-in, and a low-voltage data job are three different businesses sharing one truck.
 When a generalist categorizes all of it as "income" and "materials," you cannot tell whether your service department is funding your construction work or the other way around.
+That is a real problem.

 • Job materials (wire, conduit, breakers, panels, fixtures, devices) separated from durable tools and test gear